JCEleanor/CSCI-210-notes/notes/WEEK5.md

 ### Hard links

 - They are independent entries in the same or different directory strucures that point to the **same inode**.
 In other words, they are aliases to the same single file
-- The system keeps track of number of hard links to a file, so that the data blcks are deleted from the disk onl after the last remaining link to that inode is deleted
+- The system keeps track of number of hard links to a file, so that the data blcks are deleted from the disk only after the last remaining link to that inode is deleted
 - creare hard links `ln [target file] [hard link name]`

 ## The superuser